christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/anomaly/README.md

 4) One-Class SVM

 ### Pre-requisites
-MicroPython-ulab: Ensure you have MicroPython installed on your ESP32.
+MicroPython-ulab: Ensure you have MicroPython-ulab installed on your ESP32.
 You can find installation instructions in MICROPYTHON-ULAB.

 ### Example Usage